E-commerce

 Terminology: purchase order and provisional order

 In the Shopify interface, the official label is draft order.
-The menu is located under Orders > Drafts, with a button such as Create order.
-In the documentation, the term “draft order” is consistent with how it works: as long as payment is not finalized, it is an editable draft.
-French-speaking sales teams often use “purchase order” to refer to the same flow: keep an internal convention (tag names, reference prefixes) to find these records in saved views.
+The menu is under Orders > Drafts, with a button such as Create order.
+In the French documentation, the term “draft order” is consistent with how it works: as long as payment is not finalized, it is an editable draft.
+Francophone sales teams often use “purchase order” to refer to the same flow: keep an internal convention (tag names, reference prefixes) to find these records in saved views.

 What a draft order can contain